CodeChain-io/codechain/docs/glossary.rst

 **Proof of Work (PoW)**

-A piece of data which difficult to produce but easy to verify.
+A piece of data which is difficult to produce but easy to verify.
 Producing PoW is a random process, and requires a lot of trial and error.